thomasdelorge/Plex2StreamingServices/README.md

+> 🆕 Do the same easely with 🌐 [`https://thomasdelorge.github.io/library-streaming-checker/`](https://thomasdelorge.github.io/library-streaming-checker/)

 # Plex2StreamingServices

 A script to check if your Plex's movies are already in Netflix, Disney+, Amazon Prime Video, etc ..

 Inspirated from https://github.com/SpaceK33z/plex2netflix (deprecated)